 Adventure Activities In Bheemeshwari

 The Bheemeshwari Adventure and Nature Camp is a splendid mix of delightful nature and wild adventure, close enough for easy access, and far away enough to be cut off from the usual hullabaloo.
 This quaint and picturesque town offers a variety of activities.
-Being on the riverside, it poses as an ideal place for trekking, fishing and most importantly some adventurous white water river rafting.
-Some of the adventure activities in which you can indulge are as follows:
+Being on the riverside, Bheemeshwari poses as an ideal place for trekking, fishing and most importantly some adventurous white water river rafting.
+Some of the adventure activities in Bheemeshwari which you can indulge in at this camp are as follows:

-Often referred to as ‘the angler’s paradise’, Bheemeshwari is the natural habitat of the best game fish mahseer, and draws several fishing enthusiasts every year to this serene town.
+Often referred to as ‘the angler’s paradise’, Bheemeshwari is the natural habitat of one of the best game fish in the world, mahseer.
+The fishing activity at this camp draws several fishing enthusiasts every year to this serene town.
 Even though it is now illegal to catch this giant and extremely beautiful fish, you can always witness it in its glory roaming freely in its habitat.
-The tropical fish are allowed to be taken out of the water in your fishing game but you cannot take them home, this is done to secure these species from getting extinct and to save the wildlife.
+The fishing activity at this camp in Bheemeshwari is environment friendly.
+The tropical fish are allowed to be taken out of the water in your fishing game but you cannot take them home.
+The fishing is done merely for sport but then the fish has to be released back in the water.
+This is done to secure these species from getting extinct and to save the wildlife.

 3. River Rafting

 Bheemeshwari is the place to indulge in river rafting as the flow of the Kaveri river is advantageous to do so.
 It is ideal for people who want to throw their pulsating adrenaline spirit into the arms of nature!
-The rapids here rank as medium in terms of difficulty, at grade 3.
+The rapids here rank as ‘medium’ in terms of difficulty, at grade 3.
 Safety equipment is well-maintained and stringent safety measures are followed by all tour operators at Bheemeshwari.
-Rafting is best enjoyed between August and February when the river feels alive, and the forest is thick and verdant.
+Rafting in Bheemeshwari is best enjoyed between August and February when the river’s waters are at its fullest, and the forest is thick and verdant.

 If you are in a larger group, there are a lot of camping activities for you in Bheemeshwari.
 An exciting campsite near the river is set up amidst the dense forest to give you the complete feeling of being in a jungle.
-Safety is not an issue as there are able bodied forest guards on the lookout and it’s well protected.
-So you can enjoy a wonderful evening by the Kaveri in the midst of wilderness.
+You will find that safety is not an issue as there are able-bodied forest guards on the lookout and it’s well protected.
+So you can enjoy a wonderful evening by the Kaveri in the midst of the wilderness in Bheemeshwari.

 Cycling is undoubtedly the best way to explore a forest in Bheemeshwari.
 You can cover longer distances, you don’t pollute the environment, and you also burn some calories.
 Cycling can be great fun in the company of friends or colleagues.
-Enjoy cycling expeditions through the woods of Bheemeshwari.
+You will surely enjoy cycling expeditions through the woods of Bheemeshwari.